daq-tools/node-blue/README.md

 for a number of use cases, like system automation, software testing, parallel execution, etc.

+The project has similar intentions like [node-red-embedded-start], offering to interact programmatically with the Node-RED API, with a few bells and whistles.

 The other idea is to extend the Node-RED ecosystem by leveraging other programming languages and their ecosystems natively, beyond what JavaScript/NPM can do.
-We made a start with Python, using the excellent [JSPyBridge] package.
+We made a start with [Python], by using the excellent [JSPyBridge] package.

 ## Synopsis